 That makes it a natural home for the country’s largest recreation trade show.

 After months of negotiations between multiple organizations, organizers announced in 2017 that the popular Outdoor Retailer Show is moving to Denver.
-The twice-a-year expo, which was held in Salt Lake City for more than two decades, will take over the Colorado Convention Center for the next five years.
-The first Mile High City show was January 25-28, 2018.
+The twice-a-year expo, held in Salt Lake City for more than two decades, will take over the Colorado Convention Center for the next five years.
+The first Mile High City show was from January 25-28, 2018.

 But the benefit will extend far beyond the shows.